The Alberta Museums Association (AMA) is pleased to offer an

 Program is an excellent opportunity for those new to

-fundraising and those working in smaller museums.
+fundraising and those working in mid-sized museums.

-The LIFT Fundraising
+The LIFT Fundraising Accelerator

-Accelerator Program
+Program

 Online